-October 26th, 2022, marks the tenth anniversary of Kristen’s death.
+October 26th, 2023, marks the eleventh anniversary of Kristen’s death.
 She revised the letter below in February 2012.
+Dear loved ones,

 I have recently embraced 1 Thessalonians 5:16-18, which reads, “Rejoice always, pray continually, and give thanks in all circumstances, for this is the will of God in Christ Jesus!”
 I have learned to be thankful, even for this cancer, and today is certainly a day to rejoice.
 Today I am home, holding the hand of my earthly father and standing in the presence of our almighty and most loving God.
 No regrets … I have done all I ever dreamed of, and I have been loved more than any one person deserves.
 I know today I am more joyous than any day experienced on earth, though this is difficult for me to imagine, as my life was most certainly a joyous one.
 I had wonderful parents, who raised me in a home full of love, security, encouragement, and humor.
 I had a marvelous twin sister who encouraged me to pursue interests of which I never thought myself capable.
 Eventually, I discovered the love of my life in a handsome, intelligent, and immensely gifted trumpet player.
 He has treated me like the princess I never before believed myself to be.
 I was embraced by his family, who have treated me as if I were always meant to be their daughter, their sister, their aunt.
 And then our lives were blessed even further by three beautiful little people … Ashlea, Luke, and Rebecca.
 The sun truly seems to shine brighter every day they are a part of this world.